CrownClownX/Pixel-Art-Blog/README.md

 ## Status
 Project still requires some changes, mostly with error management on frontend.
+There are some problem with file input on Vivaldi browser.
+Server stops after uploading file.
+I'm not sure yet why this is happening, but it looks like other browsers (like Chrome and Firefox) don't have that bug.

 ## Technologies